maybebyte/anthesis/freebsd-entertainment-center.md

 #### Setting up gettytab

-You'll likely want Kodi to start automatically on boot.
+It can be helpful for Kodi to start automatically on boot.
 Some things are required for this to work: the first is that `kodi` needs to be automatically logged in.
 To address this, append some magic to [`gettytab(5)`](https://www.freebsd.org/cgi/man.cgi?sektion=0&manpath=FreeBSD%2013.0-RELEASE&arch=default&format=html&query=gettytab).